Guide written by:

 Electric blankets: maintenance and safety

-We recommend choosing a model with an overheating protection system.
-You must also check that the heating blanket meets current safety requirements, including all BS standards defining the main performance characteristics for electric blankets.
+We recommend choosing an electric model with an overheating protection system.
+You must also check that the heated blanket meets current safety requirements, including all BS standards defining the main performance characteristics for electric blankets.

 To make maintenance easier, we recommend opting for an electric blanket made from a machine-washable fabric with detachable controls (keeping in mind it should not be washed too often).